Skip to content

 }

-If the source image is a dynamic or a remote url, you will also need to provide width and height to set the correct aspect ratio of the responsive image:
+If the source image is a dynamic or a remote URL, you must provide the width and height props so Next.js can calculate the aspect ratio:

 components/page.js